Architectural Studies

 Other Requirements

 - Program plan.
-Students who elect to major in architectural studies in the Department of Art and Art History should select an advisor who will assist them in mapping a program of study.
+Students who elect to major in architectural studies should select an advisor who will assist them in mapping a program of study.

 Additional Specifications